 - Phase: Approach

-> - Airports: (Departure) Saint Louis-Lambert International Airport, MO (STL / KSTL), United States
+- Airport: (Departure) Saint Louis-Lambert International Airport, MO (STL / KSTL), United States

-> - (Destination) Kirksville Regional Airport, MO (IRK / KIRK>, United States
+- Airport: (Destination) Kirksville Regional Airport, MO (IRK / KIRK), United States

-> Figure: KIRK LOC DME Rwy 36, from NTSB AAR 06/01, figure 4.
+Figure: KIRK LOC DME Rwy 36, from NTSB AAR 06/01, figure 4.

 [NTSB AAR 06/01, page viii.]
 On October 19, 2004, about 1937 central daylight time, Corporate Airlines (doing business as American Connection) flight 5966, a BAE Systems BAE-J3201, N875JX, struck trees on final approach and crashed short of runway 36 at the Kirksville Regional Airport (IRK), Kirksville, Missouri.
 The flight was operating under the provisions of 14 Code of Federal Regulations Part 121 as a scheduled passenger flight from Lambert-St. Louis International Airport, in St. Louis, Missouri, to IRK.
 The captain, first officer, and 11 of the 13 passengers were fatally injured, and 2 passengers received serious injuries.
 The airplane was destroyed by impact and a postimpact fire.
 Night instrument meteorological conditions (IMC) prevailed at the time of the accident, and the flight operated on an instrument flight rules flight plan.